 UQ-TUM Partnership Research Collaboration Grants Scheme

-The University of Queensland (UQ) and the Technical University of Munich (TUM) partnership fosters innovation and encourages entrepreneurial thinking, meeting the future-focused needs of our students, peers, industry, and government collaborators.
+The University of Queensland (UQ) and the Technical University of Munich (TUM) have partnered to drive innovation and cultivate entrepreneurial thinking, addressing the future-focused needs of students, researchers, industry, and government collaborators.

-In support of this vision, UQ offers the UQ-TUM Partnership Research Collaboration Grants Scheme to promote a broadening of collaboration between UQ and TUM.
+To advance this vision, UQ offers the UQ–TUM Partnership Research Collaboration Grants Scheme, designed to deepen and expand collaboration between the two institutions.

 For any queries relating to the Scheme or further information on the Global Strategy, please contact the UQ Global Partnerships office at globalstrategy@uq.edu.au.